HippoCampusRobotics/fav_docs/tutorials/lab_workflow.rst

 #.
 We check if your network setup is working properly.

 #.
+If you want to launch any nodes, you will need to make sure to use the right namespace, since the real robot's name is different: ``vehicle_name:=bluerov01``

+#.
 We have a big TV screen at the lab.
 You can (and should!) use it (we have HDMI and DisplayPort) for plotting data etc. so that everyone can see.

 #.
 If you record data via :code:`ros2 bag record`, do not include camera images (or, if you *really* need camera data, include just one topic).